BelmY/satnogs-gr-oot/README.md

 Exception to this rule is the CMake module filenames.
 In addition, all private variables of a C++ class, should start with the prefix `d_` allowing the developers to spot easily private members of the object.

-### Adding a new Satellite Demodulator
-Demodulators are responsible for filtering, resampling and demodulating an analog signal and converting it into suitable form, for a decoder to be able to extract the frame and its data.
-In most cases this is a simple bit stream.

-If the existing demodulators (FSK, AFSK, BPSK, DUV) do not meet the requirements of a satellite, you may submit your custom demodulator.
-Please make sure that you put the GNU Radio Companion files in the `apps/flowgraphs` directory.

 ### Adding a new Satellite Decoder
 With the new architecture, adding a new satellite has become an easy and straight